australasian-computer-music-association/5-rose-ode-to-my-frayed-nerves/article.md

 | Point Down         |                                                 |
 +--------------------+-------------------------------------------------+

-: Ode to My Frayed Nerves Gesture assignment and device feedback in *Glover* (for *MiMu*).
+: Gesture assignment and device feedback in *Glover* (for *MiMu*).

 The overarching filter is automated with several steps in the steepness